go-goyave/goyave/docs_src/src/guide/basics/responses.md

 #### Response.Error

-Print the error in the console and return it with an error code 500.
+Print the error in the console and return it with an error code `500`.

 If debugging is enabled in the config, the error is also written in the response using the JSON format, and the stacktrace is printed in the console.
+If debugging is not enabled, only the stauts code is set, which means you can still write to the response, or use your error [status handler](../advanced/status-handlers.html).

 | Parameters        | Return  |
 |-------------------|---------|